Deugz/nb-master/_build/html/_sources/Projects/Science_ft_People.md

 ```
 ````

-## Where did you land!

-This digital space where you have just set foot, is an **experiment** whose aim is to challenge the current *scientific publication system* by offering a `creative alternative`.
+This digital space where you have just set foot, is an **experiment** whose aim is to challenge the current *scientific publication system* by offering a creative alternative.
 There is a long way to go to get there though, and for the time being, it is a collection of `Jupyter Books`.
-They are canvas to share my research outputs and explore the tools available to make it `Findable, Accesible, Interoperable and Reusable`, but not only...
+They are canvas to share my research outputs and explore the tools available to make it `Findable, Accesible, Interoperable and Reusable`.

 ::::{grid} 1 1 2 4
 :class-container: text-center